Mother whose baby died in prison awaits coroner’s decision on report

 He heard live evidence at Surrey Coroner’s Court in Woking on Monday about whether sufficient steps had been taken to ensure a similar death cannot happen again.

-The coroner said there are a “number of issues” he needs to think about before coming to a decision on prevention of future deaths, on a date to be fixed.
+The coroner said there is a “number of issues” he needs to think about before coming to a decision on prevention of future deaths, on a date to be fixed.

 A decision is likely to take several weeks, the PA news agency understands.